Concordium/concordium.github.io/source/smart-contracts/guides/custom-errors.rst

 .. warning::

    Deriving ``Reject`` is only possible for fieldless enums, i.e., enums where the variants do not have associated data.
+Additionally, derivation for enums with `custom discriminant values`_ is not supported either.

 Using custom errors
 ===================